16 Comments

 A further problem that Spencer raises is that because there is no central authority in Sunni Islam to "de-sanctify" a war.
 Any jihadi can always point back to the literal text to restart the violence, rendering any "peace treaty" temporary.
 Secularization is viewed by the "pious" jihadi as apostasy.
 Secularization of some part of the population merely endangers the Muslim apostate, including those in a secular government.
 The problem with appeasement is that it is based on Western projection: because Western religions underwent an Enlightenment and secularization, Islam, it is thought, can and will do the same.
 But all Muslim reformation attempts have been violently quashed.
 Spencer says, "the jihadists will not be bought off by negotiations or concessions.
 This is the revival of a 1,400-year-old war . . . it will not end anytime soon."

 The idea that peace is possible through secularization is a dangerous delusion because it ignores the "supremacist" nature of the religious ideology in question.
-I believe Spencer's analysis is more or less consistent with the above essay argues.
+I believe Spencer's analysis is more or less consistent with what the above essay argues.
 The conclusion from this is not hopeful because it means the war will go on, unless perhaps there are mass deportations sufficient to remove local popular support for the terrorists.
 The other strategy, which seems to be the one pursued for the time being, is to build a technocratic surveillance state in Gaza against terrorism, even though it can never be entirely secure against terrorism as long as Palestinians live there.

 Steve S's avatar